 How do I come out?

-You have already learned that coming out is different for each one.
-There is no right way to do it; you can do it in your own words and how suits you best.
+You have already learned that coming out is different for each person.
+There is no right way to do it; you can do it in your own words and in the way that suits you best.

 Who should I come out to?